Design of Reset Controller in Verilog / VHDL

 Functional block diagram of Reset Controller IP looks like:

-Multi-flop Synchronizer synchronizes the external reset to the core clock domain using a chain of flip-flops.
+FF Synchronizer synchronizes the external reset to the system clock domain using a chain of flip-flops.
 This removes any metastability of reset assertion/de-assertion.
-The external reset should be properly de-bounced (Have you read my blog yet on debouncing?) at the input for a clean reset.

-Minimum Pulse Width Validator makes sure that only reset pulses with a minimum width will be recognized for reset assertion/de-assertion.
+Minimum Reset Width Validator makes sure that only reset pulses with a minimum width will be recognized for reset assertion/de-assertion.
 Otherwise, the reset pulse is classified and ignored as ‘glitches’.

 Configuring the IP for User Applications

-The core can be configured ahead of synthesis and tuned as per user application (refer to Reset Controller v1.0 – User Guide for complete details).
-For e.g., I have successfully used and tested this IP to reset a complete microblaze based processor-subsystem implemented on Xilinx FPGA.
-Xilinx-recommended reset sequencing was followed for the application; sequencing of 16 clock cycles between Peripherals, Interconnect, and Processor resets.
+The core can be configured ahead of synthesis and tuned as per the user application (refer to the User Guide for more details).
+For e.g., I have successfully used and tested this IP to reset a complete Microblaze based processor-subsystem implemented on Xilinx FPGA.
+Xilinx-recommended reset sequencing was followed for the application; sequencing of 16 clock cycles between bus interconnect, peripherals, and processor resets.

-Reset Controller v1.0 – Source Codes & User Guide
+Reset Controller v1.1 – Source Codes & User Guide

-Reset Controller v1.0 is a fully tested, portable, configurable and synthesisable soft IP core.
-All source codes and IP documentation of Reset Controller v1.0 are open-source and can be downloaded for free from the links below:
+Reset Controller v1.1 is a fully tested, portable, configurable and synthesisable soft IP core.
+All source codes and IP documentation of Reset Controller v1.1 are open-source and can be downloaded for free from the links below:

 Support